Generalized repeated interaction model and transfer functions: Transfer Functions and Characteristic Functions of Liftings

 and for $h \in \m H^\circ$

-\begin{theorem} Let $U$ and $\tilde U$ be unitaries associated with a generalized repeated interaction model, and the lifting $\uu E$ of $\uu C$ be the corresponding lifting.
-Then the characteristic function $\Theta_{C,E}$ coincides with the transfer function $\Theta_{U, \tilde U},$ i.e.,
+\begin{thm} Let $U$ and $\tilde U$ be unitaries associated with a generalized repeated interaction model, and the lifting $\uu E$ of $\uu C$ be the corresponding lifting.
+Then the characteristic function $M_{C,E}$ coincides with the transfer function $\Theta_{U, \tilde U},$ i.e.,